top of page

 • You cannot leave your home or office

-• A signer is hospitalized or in assisted living
+• A signer is in a hospital or care facility

 • Multiple signers are in one location